 The longitudinal subdivision of the cerebellum is closely related to its output.
 The output of the cerebellum begin as axons from the Purkinje cells.
 The majority of these axons end on cerebellar nuclei, however a number of axons from the flocculonodular lobe (vestibulocerebellum) and from the lateral strip of the vermis of the rostral lobe synapse directly on vestibular nuclei.
-The signals from the Purkinje cells are inhibitory (GABA-ergic) whereas deep cerebellar nuclei receive excitatory imputs from mossy and climbing fibers, and send excitatory fibers to the cerebellar cortex and cerebrum and the brain stem nuclei.
-However, a subset of small neurons in cerebellar nuclei project inhibitory axons to the olivary nucleus providing a feedback.
+The excitatory activity of the cerebellar nuclei is regulated by inhibitory afferents (GABA-ergics) from the Purkinje cells and excitatory from the mossy and climbing fibers.
+However, a subset of neurons in the cerebellar nuclei project inhibitory axons into the olive grove providing feedback.

 The Purkinje cells from the vermis end in the fastigial nucleus.
-From this nucleus, axons leave the cerebellum through the corpus juxtarestiforme (the medial portion of the caudal cerebellar peduncle) to ipsi- and contralateral vestibular nuclei and through the corpus restiforme (the lateral portion of the caudal cerbellar peduncle) to other brain stem nuclei involved in maintaining the muscle tone, posture and eye movements.
+The fastigial fibers do not leave through the rostral cerebellar peduncle (brachium conjuntivum).
+Instead, they all leave through the caudal cerebellar peduncle.
+Most of the fibers cross the midline inside the cerebellum, and they project to nuclei of all the levels of the brain stem and the ventral horn cells of the cervical spinal segments.
+From the fastigial nucleus, axons leave the cerebellum through the corpus juxtarestiforme (the medial portion of the caudal cerebellar peduncle) to ipsi- and contralateral vestibular nuclei, and through the corpus restiforme (the lateral portion of the caudal cerbellar peduncle) to other brain stem nuclei involved in maintaining the muscle tone, posture and eye movements.
 Lesions affecting this pathways produce and increased muscle tone and titubation.

 Purkinje axons from the paravermis (the cortex of the cerebellar hemisphere close to the vermis) reach the interpositus nucleus.
 Purkinje axons from the rest of the cerebellar hemisphere cortex project to the dentate nucleus.
 From these two cerebellar nuclei axons leave the cerebellum through the rostral cerebellar peduncle (brachium conjuntivum) and cross the midline in the decussation of the rostral cebellar peduncles.
-The interpositus nucleus is connected with the red nucleus, and the dentate nucleus with the ventral lateral nucleus of the thalamus which relays to the cerebral cortex.
+The majority of the fibers of the interpositus and the dentate nuclei are connected with the red nucleus and the thalamus which, in turn, relays to the cerebral cortex. .
 They are involved in planning and initiation of movements involving multiple joints.
 Lesions affecting this pathways produce intention tremor and hypermetria.